talsma-ict/context-propagation/context-propagation-java5/README.md

 A context can be _anything_ that needs to be maintained on the 'current thread' level.

-Implementations are typically maintained within a static [ThreadLocal] variable.
+Implementations are typically maintained with a static [ThreadLocal] variable.
-Contexts have a very simple life-cycle: they can be created and closed.
+Contexts have a life-cycle that is simply defined as: they can be created and closed, within a single thread.
-A well-behaved Context restores the original thread-local state when it is closed.
+A well-behaved Context restores the original value when it is closed.

-An abstract implementation is available that takes care of random-depth nested contexts and restoring the 'previous' context state.
+An abstract implementation is available that takes care of nested contexts and restoring the 'previous' context state.
+It contains safeguards for concurrency and out-of-sequence closing of contexts, although technically these use cases are not appropriate.

 - [javadoc](https://javadoc.io/page/nl.talsmasoftware.context/context-propagation/latest/nl/talsmasoftware/context/Context.html)

 # Context Manager

-Manages contexts by initializing and maintaining the active context.
+Manages contexts by initializing and maintaining an active context value.

 Normally it is not necessary to interact directly with individual context managers.
-The `ContextManagers` utility class can detect available context managers and allows you to take a [_snapshot_](#context-snapshot) of **all** active contexts all at once.
+The `ContextManagers` utility class detects available context managers and lets you take a [_snapshot_](#context-snapshot) of **all** active contexts at once.

 - [ContextManager javadoc][contextmanager]
 - [ContextManagers javadoc][contextmanagers]